Trending Topics

 5. Educate the next generation of first responders

-It’s been 22 years since the attacks.
+It’s been more than two decades since the attacks.
 The younger members of your team were mere children when the towers fell, and the rookies weren’t even born yet.
 Before they can truly remember and honor the spirit of selfless service embodied by the EMTs, paramedics, firefighters and police officers who responded to the towers that day, they need to be educated about that sacrifice, and the legacy of first responders.

 This article, originally published Sept.
 11, 2019, has been updated.